-A low blood oxygen level lasting for several days or longer is called chronic hypoxemia, and signs and symptoms will vary depending on the severity and duration.
+A low blood oxygen level lasting for several days or longer is called chronic hypoxemia.
+The effects of chronic hypoxemia will vary, depending on its severity and duration.
 Fatigue, lethargy and irritability are common symptoms, as is impaired judgment.
-Respiratory patterns may be irregular, and arrhythmias -- abnormal heartbeats -- are also often present.
-Polycythemia, an increase in the number of red blood cells, develops more slowly, accompanied by a ruddy complexion.
-Clubbing, a bulbous appearance to the fingertips and nails, may also occur.
+Breathing may be irregular, and abnormal heart rhythms are often present.
+Polycythemia, an increase in the number of red blood cells, develops more slowly.
+It causes a reddish complexion.
+Clubbing of the fingers, characterized by enlargement of the fingertips and nail changes, may also occur.
 Pulmonary hypertension -- high blood pressure within the lungs -- can result from long-term untreated hypoxemia.
 It causes the right ventricle of the heart, which pumps blood into the lungs, to work harder, eventually leading to right ventricular enlargement and failure.

 When to Seek Medical Attention